infimalabs/space/A15/README.md

 A15 encoding framework, illustrating its pipeline structure, stability characteristics, and hierarchical representation capabilities.
-They serve as a visual complement to the detailed technical descriptions throughout the manuscript, enhancing accessibility without sacrificing precision.
+They serve as a visual complement to the detailed technical descriptions throughout the document, enhancing accessibility without sacrificing precision.

 ## Core Principle: Internal Integer Representation